 In most instances, no.

 When you become a new client with a bank, they often screen your financial history but don’t perform a hard credit pull.
-Most rely on soft credit pulls, which have no effect on your credit score.
-However, ask the institution ahead of time if it will conduct a hard credit pull.
-If so, the process can shave anywhere from 5 to 25 points off of your credit score.
+Most rely on soft credit pull, which doesn’t affect your credit score.
+However, you should ask the institution for this if you are unsure.
+If so, the process can shave anywhere from 5 to 25 points off your credit score.

 You should make a list of:

-After you complete step two, it’s time to open your new checking account.
+After you complete step two, it’s time to open your new account.
 Once it’s approved, circle back to your checklist.
-Take all of your direct deposit, bill payment and subscriptions and add the account numbers to your new checking account.
+Get your direct deposit, bill payment, and subscriptions, and add the account numbers to your new checking account.

-Keep in mind though, we recommend you keep some funds in your old checking account for at least two-weeks.
+We recommend you keep some funds in your old checking account for at least two weeks.
 While you’re in the process of making the switch, some bill payments may still be in limbo.
-Because of this, your best bet is to wait at least two-weeks before officially closing your old account.
+Because of this, your best bet is to wait for at least two weeks before officially closing your old account.

 Once you’ve completed all of the instructions above, now you’re ready for the final step: closing your old checking account.
-According to the Consumer Financial Protection Bureau (CFPB), to close an account, you should call the bank or provide the account information in-person.
+According to the Consumer Financial Protection Bureau (CFPB), if you want to close your account, you should call the bank or provide the account information in person.
 Moreover, once you’ve requested the closure, state law requires the institution to fulfill the instructions within a “reasonable amount of time.”
-In general, this translates to about two-weeks.
+In general, this translates to about two weeks.
 Last, the CFPB also recommends you get written confirmation that the account has been closed.